alexeyinkin/dart-common-macros/README.md

 Macros for common tedious tasks.

-# `UnnamedConstructor`
+# `Constructor`

-Adds an unnamed constructor.
+Adds a constructor, optionally with a given name.